sminliwu/AdaCAD-Jacq3G/README.md

 ## File Descriptions

-* `DBNode.js` -- classes for holding onto a Firebase realtime database for real-time loom-AdaCAD connection.
+* `DBNode.js` -- classes for holding onto nodes in a Firebase realtime database for real-time loom-AdaCAD connection.
+* `firebaseDBPipe.js` -- creates all of the required DB nodes to maintain loom status.
+* `jacq3g.js` -- handles sending/receiving data with the Jacq3 loom.